doronbarasch/zumiez-qa-assignment/README.md

     To run specific test by title enter into terminal: npx playwright test -g "Name of specific test", e.g. npx playwright test -g "Detail and Add to Cart w/ Options"

 The above commands will run the tests in headless mode.
-To run the tests in headed mode, add --headed to the end of any of the commands
+To run the tests in headed mode, add --headed to the end of any of the commands.

+Additionally, it's also possible to use VSCode to run the tests if the Microsoft-released Playwright plugin has been installed.
+This enables using the VSCode UI to run tests.

 To view report: